theo-llewellyn/TeloschistalesPhylogenomics/README.md

 # *Teloschistales* Metagenomics
-Bioinformatic scripts/code for [Llewellyn et al. (2023) Metagenomics shines light on the evolution of 'sunscreen' pigments in the *Teloschistales* (lichen-forming Ascomycota)](https://academic.oup.com/gbe/advance-article/doi/10.1093/gbe/evad002/6986375)
+Bioinformatic scripts/code for Chapter 5: Lichens have evolved suites of self-resistance mechanisms to withstand the antifungal effects of anthraquinones

 All scripts (except .R scripts) were run on the Imperial College London High Performance Computer.
 This HPC uses the PBS queueing system, therefore core/RAM/runtimes in .sh scripts are specified in PBS format.
 All scripts are written for a single genome file (replacing the word ACCESSION for the name of the sequence) but can be converted into array scripts to handle multiple genomes.